kumar2net/my-eleventy-site/src/posts/2020-06-26-customizing-youtube-video-links.md

 ---

 In the fast paced world with less and less time available to us, we can use this trick.
 Suppose if we want someone to listen to part/ snippet of the video which is for few minutes duration only there is a way to do i

 t.
 We basically modify the youtube url/ link by passing the start and end time in second

 s.
 1. Original youtube url: **https: //yout

-u. be/qqpOS4VMdhQ**
-2. When you play the video in Youtube app or in browser - Chrome, Firefox etc.. it is for
+u. be/qqpOS4VMdhQ**2.
+When you play the video in Youtube app or in browser - Chrome, Firefox et c.. it is for

  40. 45 - 40 minute 45 seconds

 3. Now let us say the key part you want someone to listen is from

  1. 03 to

  7. 28 minutes

 4. convert the above start and end time to**seconds**only parameter